-Also, in 1984, Ron Fisher former nuclear Submariner and retired from the Navy, just happen to interview with and went to work for the same engineering service firm to manage its PFP Program work and founded the Defense Fire Protection Association.
+Also, in 1984, Ron Fisher former nuclear Submariner and retired Navy Captain went to work for this engineering service firm to manage its PFP Program work and founded the Defense Fire Protection Association.

-Ron, others at the engineering service firm and DFPA to some extent played a major role in the development and implementation of the PFP Program beginning with PFP Symposiums in 1984 and 1985.
+Ron and DFPA played a major role in the development and implementation of the PFP Program beginning with PFP Symposiums in 1984 and 1985.

 In 1986 Ron left the engineering service firm, obtained 501(c)(3) nonprofit status for DFPA and made it into, a membership organization, research foundation and consulting firm.

 In 1987, DFPA held its first symposium in Annapolis, Maryland, the week before the attack and subsequent devastating fires on the USS STARK in the Persian Gulf.

 DFPA has actively and successfully assisted the armed services, federal agencies and the private sector improve safety, survivability, fire, blast and chemical biological & radiation (CBR) protection since its inception in 1984.

 - Has successfully completed numerous seminars, conferences, workshops, contracts,